heikadog/zml/zml.md

 To be added to the list, candidates should meet at least one or more of these criteria:

 1. Publicly identifying as a zoophile.
-This includes having known coded dogwhistles on their profile like the zeta symbol (ζ), the triangles and four-pointed star (◤✦◢), or the Phoenician aleph (𐤀), or having a handle that's linked to an explicitly zoophile-centric domain name like \*.zoo.wtf, \*.zoo.and.me, \*.zooey.pub, or \*.zoofurs.net.
+This includes profiles with known coded dogwhistles like the zeta symbol (ζ), the triangles and four-pointed star (◤✦◢), or the Phoenician aleph (𐤀), or having a handle that's linked to a zoophile-centric domain name like *.zoo.wtf, *.zoo.and.me, *.zooey.pub, or *.zoofurs.net.
-2. Being publicly exposed by a whistleblower for being a zoophile.
+2. Actively interacting with zoophiles.
+This includes, but is not limited to: liking or reposting posts related to, replying to, or following a large number of zoophiles.
-3. Actively interacting with zoophiles.
-This includes, but is not limited to: liking or reposting posts related to, replying to, or following a large amount of accounts which explicitly advocate for zoophilia.
+3. Creating spaces that welcome zoophiles or participating in conversations which advocate for or admit to zoophilic acts.
-4. Being found to create spaces which openly welcome zoophiles, or otherwise being found to participate in conversations which advocate for or admit to zoophilic acts.
+4. Supporting or defending zoophiles or their associates.
-5. Explicitly supporting or covering for zoophiles or their associates.
+5. Being publicly identified as a zoophile by a reputable whistleblower.

 Some additional information: